 The company states on its website that all of the ingredients used in this superfood powder are organically produced in the USA and certified to be free of pesticides and other toxins.
 They also say that the product is vegan, gluten-free, soy-free, dairy-free and non-GMO.

 Grown American Superfood is heavily promoted by Dr. Kellyann Petrucci (M.S, N.D.), a well-known American naturopathic physician and nutritionist who has written best-selling books, such as ‘The Bone Broth Diet’ and appeared on television shows like Doctor Oz.

 While Dr. Kellyann is the face of the product, on both her own website and the slick sales page at grownamericansuperfood.com, she does not appear to have been involved in the formulation.
 This is unusual for a premium superfood powder like this.

-In most of the green powder reviews I’ve researched, a highly qualified doctor is brought in to choose ingredients for the formula, such as Dr. Sebring M.D. with the nutritionally superior yet far better value Patriot Power Greens reviewed here.
+In many of the superfood supplements I’ve researched, a highly qualified doctor develops the formula, such as Dr. Steven Gundry with the nutritionally superior Vital Reds here.

 While Dr. Kellyann admits to just being “approached about being the expert for Grown American Superfood’s promotional video”, rather than having involvement in the formulation of the product, that doesn’t by itself make this a bad product or a scam.

-Let’s have a proper look at the ingredient list and see whether this organic superfood powder is healthy and good value for money.
+Let’s have a proper look at the ingredient label and see whether this organic superfood powder is healthy and good value.

 Grown American Superfood Ingredients

-The product page on the Van Drunen Farms Grown American Superfood website lists ingredients as:
+The product page on the Van Drunen Farms website lists the 31 organic whole fruits and vegetables in Grown American Superfood as: